 See Brochure, Registration and Map below:

 Click Next on bottom to see second page

 Mid Florida Alfa Romeo Owners Club, Inc.

-Dear Auto Enthusiast: VIVA Alfa Romeo Car Show 2017 is the 15th of Mid Florida AROC's annual Viva Alfa Romeo Car Show and Parade.
+Dear Auto Enthusiast: VIVA Alfa Romeo Car Show 2022 is the 19th of Mid Florida AROC's annual Viva Alfa Romeo Car Show.

 The purpose of the event is to strengthen the bonds of fellowship among all participating owners, to recognize those who have striven to maintain autos of rare design or condition and to provide a venue where we may display the virtues of our autos to the general public.
 The site we have chosen is Market Street, in the heart of downtown Celebration, Florida.
 The town has agreed to cordon off the main block of this beautiful busy street as our show site.
 The town of Celebration has been highly publicized and draws visitors from around the world.
 The location is ideal for attracting a large number of spectators during the entire time of the exhibition.
 Following the show period, our cars will be driven along a parade route through Celebration.
 We look forward to a great time together.

 Those who participate by exhibiting their Alfa Romeos during the show will receive a welcome bag of memorabilia and will be eligible for awards based on judging.

 Directions to Celebration Show Site: From North: I-4 W to exit #64 to U.S. 192 east (Kissimmee/Celebration).
 Turn right on Celebration Avenue to Market St.